splunk/splunk-operator/docs/README.md

 NAME                               READY   STATUS    RESTARTS   AGE splunk-operator-75f5d4d85b-8pshn   1/1     Running   0          5s
 ```

+### Installation using Helm charts

+Installing the Splunk Operator using Helm allows you to quickly deploy the operator and Splunk Enterprise in a Kubernetes cluster.
+The operator and custom resources are easily configurable allowing for advanced installations including support for Splunk Validated Architectures.
+Helm also provides a number of features to manage the operator and custom resource lifecycle.
+The [Installation using Helm](Helm.md) page will walk you through installing and configuring Splunk Enterprise deployments using Helm charts.

 ## Upgrading the Splunk Operator

 For information on upgrading the Splunk Operator, see the [How to upgrade Splunk Operator and Splunk Enterprise Deployments](SplunkOperatorUpgrade.md) page.